nck974/unified-shell/powershell.md

     1. Create a file `~/Documents/WindowsPowerShell/Microsoft.PowerShell_profile.ps1`.
     1. Add this line to the file `Invoke-Expression (&starship init powershell)`.

-1. Open powershell and change the settings to show the font and color:
+1. Open powershell and change the settings to show the font and color (This step is not needed in `windows 11`):

     1. Right click the tab header and go to the properties.
     1. In `Font` select the installed font, for example `Cascadia Mono NF Extralight`.
     1. In color write the dark mode vs code colors: `Red: 37, Green 37, Blue 38`.

-1. Set the font in vscode.
+1. Set the font in vscode (This step is not needed in `windows 11`).

     1. Open the configuration JSON (`F1` and `Open User Settings`).
     1. Set the font: `"terminal.integrated.fontFamily": "'Cascadia Mono NF Extralight'"`.